Castleton, VT 05743

 The park also has a picnic pavilion that is available to rent.
 This open pavilion seats up to 100 people and has electricity, grills and picnic tables.
 The pavilion is universally accessible.
 Restrooms are nearby.
-The cost is $100 Friday - Sunday and FREE Monday - Thursday.
+The cost is $100 Friday - Sunday and FREE Monday - Thursday (except holidays).

 This park has a park interpreter offering fun, hands-on activities.
 Interpreters are park staff solely dedicated to helping you learn more about the natural and cultural history of the park.
 Some popular activities include night hikes, nature crafts and games, campfire programs and amphibian explorations.